vedeeva/SaveAir/README.md

 SD Hacks 2019 project\
 Do you know how contaminated the air you breath is?\
 Check out our website's map to find out!\
-Our project was to raise awareness of global air quality, direct your to great recources on how to help keep the world clean, and visualize an espect of the world's air quality.
+Our project was to raise awareness of global air quality, direct your to great recources on how to help keep the world clean, and visualize an aspect of the world's air quality.

 Here's a look at what our map looks like:
 ![Image](https://github.com/vedeeva/SaveAir/blob/master/public/media/Screen%20Shot%202019-10-27%20at%208.31.18%20AM.png)

 To access our website, please [click here](http://18.191.117.19:3001/index.html#top).

+The website was deployed using AWS's EC2 instances.

 # Installing
 To get started, please clone this repository, and download all of its dependencies: